JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 A really annoying thing to deal with is making each and every type equatable in Swift.
 This is especially tedious for enums since you have to use a switch statement to unwrap each type and check if its components are equal.
 Equality checking on our lexed tokens is necessary to build our parser, so I had to spend a lot of time making everything conform to Equatable.

+### Keywords

+When parsing identifiers, we need to specifically check to make sure they're not a keyword.
+Otherwise, our grammar will be ambiguous in that there are some places words like `let` are keywords and some other places that they act as identifiers.
+This is obviously bad.

 # Other

 ## Swift Style